Servallou/princessquest/README.md

     - v0.0.1    :  the player has a basic walking animation
     - v0.0.2    :  the player has an inventory
     - v0.0.2_1  :   adding a shaded background for the inventory screen
-    - v0.0.2_2  :   adding the possibility to store objects in the inventory + adding item
+    - v0.0.2_2  :   fixed the toggle inventory

 *Last version is -> princessdev0.0.2_2*